NaokiEto/Parallel_Computing_Development/MPI_Pthreads_Rectilinear/README.txt

 then sent to the parent pthread.
 The parent pthread then conglomerates all the data into 1 vtk polydata file.
 The parent pthread then sends this data to the parent processor which conglomerates all of the data from the parent pthreads into 1 vtk polydata file.
+The time is printfed into the command line terminal.

 To run this program without bash script, we can do